nicklockwood/GLView/README.md

 1) Open your video in QuickTime 7 (not Quicktime X).
 You'll need a QuickTime Pro license to do anything useful.

 2) Assuming the video isn't already a square with power-of-two sides, you first need to convert it to the correct aspect ratio.
 Select Export... and choose 'Movie to MPEG-4'.
 Within this interface you can select a custom width and height.
 Go for the nearest square power-of-two dimensions to the actual video size, and you're probably better off choosing to crop or scale the image than letterbox it.
-Go for the highest quality you can to avoid compression artifacts.
+Go for the highest quality you can to avoid compression artefacts.

 3) After exporting your video as an MP4, open the new video in QuickTime 7 and go to the export option again.
 This time select 'Movie to Image Sequence' and export the video as a sequence of PNG files.

 4) Now that you have the individual frames, you'll need to convert them to PVRs.
 Using texturetool or TexturePacker you can batch convert the images.
 Here are some example command line options:

-	find {image_directory} -name \*.png | sed 's/\.png//g' | xargs -I % -n 1 /Developer/Platforms/iPhoneOS.platform/Developer/usr/bin/texturetool -e PVRTC --channel-weighting-perceptual --bits-per-pixel-4 -f PVR -o %.pvr %.png
+	find {image_directory} -name \*.png | sed 's/\.png//g' | xargs -I % -n 1 texturetool -e PVRTC --channel-weighting-perceptual --bits-per-pixel-4 -f PVR -o %.pvr %.png

 This generates the frames as 4 bpp compressed PVR images (This will take a while).
 You can do the same with TexturePacker as follows: